 Primary Dealer: A pre-approved bank, broker/dealer or other financial institution that is able to make business deals with the U.S. Federal Reserve, such as underwriting new government debt.
 These dealers must meet certain liquidity and quality requirements as well as provide a valuable flow of information to the Fed about the state of the worldwide markets.

-Prudent Investor Rule: An investment standard.
-In some states, the law requires that a fiduciary, such as a trustee, may invest money only in a list of securities selected by the custody state--the so-called legal list.
-In other states the trustee may invest in a security if it is one that would be bought by a prudent person of discretion and intelligence who is seeking a reasonable income and preservation of capital.

 Public Deposit Protection Commission (PDPC): The PDPC consists of the State Treasurer, as Chairman, the Governor, and the Lieutenant Governor.
 The Commission is empowered to request a qualified public depositary to furnish information on its public deposits and the exact status of its net worth.
 The Commission is further empowered to take any action deemed advisable for the protection of public funds and to establish procedures for collection or settlement of claims arising from loss.